 Research Fellow at The Law Lab at Chicago-Kent College of Law

-Alexander Rabanal is a Research Fellow at The Law Lab at Chicago-Kent College of Law, working on projects that explore the intersection of law and technology.
-He focuses on developing innovative legal solutions and conducting research on legal innovation.
+Alexander Rabanal is a Research Fellow at The Law Lab at Chicago-Kent College of Law, working on projects that intersect law, technology, and innovation.

 Alma Asay